 Since 2009, Appalachian State University's Writing Across the Curriculum Program has sponsored an annual Writing Across the Institutions (WAI) conference to support community college faculty by providing them access to best practices in the teaching of writing, scholars from the field, and an opportunity to meet in conversation with other NC community college and Appalachian faculty.
 Appalachian’s WAC Program was designed to create opportunities for faculty to connect writing program goals and outcomes in order to better serve students, and the WAI conference extends that conversation to community college faculty in order to help strengthen instruction for transfer students.
 WAI participants will use the information and relationships gained at this event to better design and implement writing instruction that encourages student success and transfer across institutions.

-This year's WAI conference will be in late March or early April 2015 and will focus on experiences faculty have had in teaching the English 112 WAC course this year.
+This year's WAI conference will be held on March 27th, 2015 from 9:00 a.m-4:00 p.m. in room 127 of the Reich College of Education building on ASU campus.
+We will focus on experiences faculty have had in teaching the English 112 WAC course this year.
 If you have ideas and experiences you'd like to share, possibly as part of a panel presentation, please email Sherry Alusow Hart at email@example.com.

 2014 WAI Conference Details: